Louisville vs. Drake Predictions & Picks - Women's NCAA Tournament First Round

 Drake Schedule Analysis

-- When the Bulldogs defeated the Nebraska Cornhuskers, the No. 51 team in our computer rankings, by a score of 80-62 on November 19, it was their best victory of the season thus far.
+- When the Bulldogs defeated the Nebraska Cornhuskers, the No. 50 team in our computer rankings, by a score of 80-62 on November 19, it was their season's best win.

 Drake 2022-23 Best Wins